Formaldehyde: a dangerous gas for human health

 – Ventilate the house to keep formaldehyde below 0.1 ppm.

-Also the air we breathe in our can become polluted by the , such as formaldehyde, from the stains and glues used to make furniture.
+Also the air we breathe in our kitchen can become polluted by the toxic emissions, such as formaldehyde, from the stains and glues used to make furniture.
 At Valcucine, we constantly do sample testing to make sure that our kitchen cabinet components do not release volatile substances into the air that can damage your health.
 We also check to be sure that our products are not contaminated with artificial radioactivity, respecting most restrictive standards of formaldehyde emissions.
 Chipboard panels contain ureic glue, a substance that emits formaldehyde continuously for years.
 Even though it is now known to be carcinogenic.
 Regardless of the fact that Italy and many other countries set no standards for levels of formaldehyde emissions, Valcucine builds there products to meet stringent Japanes standards for emissions called F****(4 stars).
 Invitrum base units are completely free.

 Sources and useful links: